How to Report a Violation

 - Tenant's friends and/or neighbors

 - Concerned citizens

 - City departments with the responsibility of enforcing City codes, such as Code Enforcement, Fire, Police, Environmental Services, Planning and/or Development Services

 - Community and neighborhood organizations who have instituted a community clean-up program (such as Community Pride)

-In general, an inspector reviews the development/use of the property and the condition as it relates to state of California housing laws and the San Diego Municipal Code.
+In general, an inspector reviews the development/use of the property and the condition as it relates to state of California housing laws and the City of San Diego Municipal Code.